darcyinc/darcy/README.md

 Welcome to Darcy, an elegant and engaging social network that empowers you to connect with friends, express your thoughts, and discover endless possibilities.

-This repository serves as a monorepo encompassing all the essential components required to run Darcy, including the frontend, API, API wrapper, and more.
+This repository serves as a monorepo encompassing all the essential components required to run Darcy, including the frontend, API and more.

 ## Table of Contents